The Story of the People of the Cave(Ashab al-Kahf)

 Allah caused them to fall into a deep sleep that lasted for an astonishing period of time.

-• Significance: This extended slumber is the central Miracle of the Cave, emphasizing Allah’s control over life, death, and time itself.
+Significance: This extended slumber emphasizes Allah’s control over life, death, and time itself.
 It protected them from their enemies and preserved their faith.
-The detail about the sun and their turning over highlights the meticulous nature of divine care.
-It’s a key aspect of the ashab e kahf in islam narrative.
+Their dog, Qitmir, remained at the cave entrance, symbolizing loyalty and divine safeguarding.

 Awakening to a Changed World

-The Story of the People of the Cave is rich with profound Lessons from Surah Al-Kahf that extend far beyond their historical context, offering guidance for contemporary challenges.
+The Story of the People of the Cave is rich with profound Lessons from Surah Al-Kahf that extend far beyond their historical context.

 The Importance of Patience and Perseverance